 The coronavirus pandemic has prompted business owners and their employees to find new ways to keep employees and their families safe and secure.
 Many organizations are assisting working parents by allowing employees to bring their children to work.
 In areas where traditional daycare facilities may be unavailable, some employers are setting up temporary daycare services on-site.

-The post Poison prevention: Safety tips for parents and caregivers appeared first on The Cincinnati Insurance Companies blog.
+The post When kids come to work: 5 tips for businesses and parents appeared first on The Cincinnati Insurance Companies blog.

 Swings and other outdoor play equipment have always been a popular childhood pastime.
 They also can be a great alternative to today’s “screen time” and other sedentary activities.
 However, playing on outdoor equipment does come at a risk.